What Scrum event can be removed?

-Does Shu Ha Ri say - stop ceremonies?
+Does Shu Ha Ri say - to stop ceremonies?
 No. Does Shu Ha Ri say to improve the ceremonies?
 Absolutely.

 So back to the original question...if we are asked to remove any ceremony...what would you say?
 I would say None!

-Let's keep our attention to the question of which ceremonies we can consider as redundant and think should be removed...and the Shu Ha Ri...which someone justified as saying that it says as teams mature they can get rid of processes...which is not what it states!
+Let's keep our attention to the question of which ceremonies we can consider redundant and think should be removed...and the Shu Ha Ri...which someone justified as saying that it says as teams mature they can get rid of processes...which is not what it states!

 Rahul: Again, I agree with Kaushik.
 It's right in his context, and there is no need to insist on a singularity of views.
-Kaushik believes with a fervor that none of the events can be discarded.
+Kaushik believes with fervor that none of the events can be discarded.
 Which is a perfectly valid perspective.
 However, others believe that the context of organizations being different, the events may be reviewed, keeping agility foremost.

 Kaushik: Never have I told to follow the ceremonies strictly - the teams are free to adapt, improvise and progress like Shu Ha Ri.
 My consistent stand has been that no ceremonies should be discarded no matter how agile or how self-organizing a team becomes.